j-hayes/so-simple-theme/_posts/daily/2016-10-29-phd-comics-extra-dimensions.md

 ---
 layout: post
-title: "Some Smart People Talking about Extra Dimesnions (Illustrated)"
+title: "Some Smart People Talking about Extra Dimensions (Illustrated)"
 categories: daily
 excerpt: "If the load can be distributed better through out time, less infrastructure is needed, less resources are needed."
 tags: